 Fewer Medicare prescription drug plans will offer some level of Coverage Gap protection:

 The selection of prescription drug plans with Donut Hole coverage has also changed with fewer companies offering 2021 Part D plans with some level of additional coverage (over the standard generic and brand-name drug discounts) for purchases made in the Coverage Gap.
 In 2020, 3 plans offered plans with some form of Donut Hole coverage and in 2021 that number will decrease to 2 plans.
 People are reminded to see which drugs are actually covered in the donut hole because some Medicare Part D plans only cover a "few" drugs through the Coverage Gap.

 Remember, even if your Medicare Part D plan has "No Gap Coverage", you still get the standard 2021 generic drug discount of 75% and brand-name drug discount of 75%.
 You can read more Donut Hole Discount here.

 More Medicare prescription drug plans are offered with enhanced options:

-Alaska residents will find that more Part D plans will offer enhanced prescription drug coverage options with 14 enhanced Part D plans in 2020 as compared to 13 in 2019.
+Alaska residents will find that more Part D plans will offer enhanced prescription drug coverage options with 15 enhanced Part D plans in 2021 as compared to 14 in 2020.
 Enhanced Medicare Part D coverage includes prescription drug plans that have a lower or no initial deductible and a variation of cost-sharing (for instance, copayments instead of co-insurance).
-For example, in 2020, fewer Alaska Part D plans will offer prescription drug coverage with a $0 initial deductible (2 plans in 2020 as compared to 4 plans in 2019).
+For example, in 2021, the same number of Alaska Part D plans will offer prescription drug coverage with a $0 initial deductible (2 plans in both 2021 and 2020).

 Low-Income Subsidy recipients in Alaska will have the same number of Medicare Part D plans that qualify for the $0 monthly premium: